jill/txt

 The last twenty minutes or so we’ll do the presentations.

-3 Responses to “Class notes: where blogs came from and what they are”
+4 thoughts on “Class notes: where blogs came from and what they are

 […] It’s worthwhile to read jill/txt, a blog maintained by Jill Walker, an associate professor at the University of Bergen who researches online story telling.
 A recent post on an assignment for her students asks them to look at their own blogs individually and as a group using the criteria of - content - layout - writing style - kinds of accessories (blogrolls, link to facebook profile, comments, etc?). […]